girisagar46/girisagar46.github.io/content/articles/integrating_disqus_comment_section_in_pelican.md

 Tags: tutorial, pelican, disqus, commenting
 Slug: integrate-disqus-in-a-post
 share_post: facebook
-Summary: Disqus is a worldwide blog comment hosting service for web sites and online communities that uses a networked platform.<sup>[1](https://en.wikipedia.org/wiki/Disqus)</sup> And integrating Disqus comment in pelican is straight forward and easy.
+Summary: Disqus is a worldwide blog comment hosting service for web sites and online communities that uses a networked platform.<sup>[[1](https://en.wikipedia.org/wiki/Disqus)]</sup> And integrating Disqus comments in Pelican is straight forward and easy.

 After you write a blog post, you expect people to comment in your post.
 Commenting is necessary because it can increase reader engagement and help build relationship among author and reader.